VA Interest Rate Reduction Refinance Loan (IRRRL)

 First, homeowners must have their house financed through an existing VA mortgage.
 Funds provided through an IRRRL can only be used to pay off an existing VA mortgage, and not any other type of mortgage.
 (Any second mortgage can’t be paid off with the refinance and must remain a second mortgage.)

-Second, homeowners must be applying for another VA mortgage.
+Second, homeowners must apply for another VA mortgage.
 This is a mortgage that’s underwritten by a private lender but insured by the Department of Veterans Affairs.

 Third, homeowners must certify that they have at least previously used the house as their primary residence.
 Whereas standard VA mortgages require homeowners to currently use the financed house as their primary residence, IRRRL refinances only require homeowners to have previously lived in the house.
 Of course, currently using it as a primary residence is also acceptable.